BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 Finally, you need to divy out the various backups and such you made[^39]:

 1. [  ] Store your Passport and your listing of the Passport Backup Words in your Home Storage.
-1. [  ] Store one Passport MicroSD in your Primary Storage.
+1. [  ] Store one Passport MicroSD in your Primary Storage (though you may want to delay this until Step H if you are undertaking the *Optional Resilience Improvement* listed there).
 1. [  ] Store your written Passport PIN in your Primary Storage.
 1. [  ] Store one Passport MicroSD in your Secondary Storage.
 1. [  ] If you have access to encrypted cloud storage, such as the "Notes" feature on LastPass, store an extra copy of your Passport Backup Words there, as well as your Passport PIN[^41].